zer0def/nginxinc-kubernetes-ingress/examples-of-custom-resources/tls-passthrough/README.md

 ## Prerequisites

+1. Follow the [installation](https://docs.nginx.com/nginx-ingress-controller/installation/installation-with-manifests/) instructions to deploy the Ingress Controller:
+    * As part of Step 2 of those instructions, make sure to deploy the custom resource defintion for the TranportServer resource.
-1. Follow the [installation](https://docs.nginx.com/nginx-ingress-controller/installation/installation-with-manifests/) instructions to deploy the Ingress Controller.
-Make sure to set the `-enable-custom-resources` and `-enable-tls-passthrough` [command-line arguments](https://docs.nginx.com/nginx-ingress-controller/configuration/global-configuration/command-line-arguments/#cmdoption-enable-tls-passthrough) to enable the TLS Passthrough feature.
+    * Set the [`-enable-custom-resources`](https://docs.nginx.com/nginx-ingress-controller/configuration/global-configuration/command-line-arguments/#cmdoption-enable-custom-resources) and [`-enable-tls-passthrough`](https://docs.nginx.com/nginx-ingress-controller/configuration/global-configuration/command-line-arguments/#cmdoption-enable-tls-passthrough) command-line arguments of the Ingress Controller to enable the TLS Passthrough feature.
 1. Save the public IP address of the Ingress Controller into a shell variable:
     ```
     $ IC_IP=XXX.YYY.ZZZ.III